 We are all the same!
 It’s so hard to take action…

-There’s a tiny bit of shame when you think about not taking actions.
+There’s a tiny bit of shame when you think about not taking action.

-You think that you’re the only one that is not taking actions, that you could and you don’t get why and even just the fact that you’re saying this to yourself isn’t helping at all, but you still do it!
+You think that you’re the only one that is not taking action, that you could and you don’t get why, and even just the fact that you’re saying this to yourself isn’t helping at all, but you still do it!